-The Electoral Officer Whakatāne District Council C/- Independent Election Services Ltd PO Box 5135 Victoria Street West Auckland 1142
+The Electoral Officer

+Whakatāne District Council

+C/- Independent Election Services Ltd

+PO Box 5135

+Victoria Street West

+Auckland 1142

 Email: info@electionservices.co.nz

 I , a candidate for the office of

-, for the election being on
+, for the election being or

-Saturday 8 October 2022, hereby appoint
+Saturday, 11 October 2025, hereby appoint

 as my scrutineer.

 Signature of candidate

 Date

-RETURN OF ELECTORAL DONATIONS AND EXPENSES

-(Under section 112A of the Local Electoral Act 2001)

-a candidate for

-Whakatāne District Council

-at the election held on 8 October 2022, make the following declaration:

-PART A: RETURN OF ELECTORAL DONATIONS (inclusive of GST)

-I, make the following return of all electoral donations received by me that exceed \$1,500:

-Set out the following details in respect of every electoral donation received (other than an anonymous electoral donation) that, either on its own or when aggregated with all other donations made by or on behalf of the same donor for use in the same campaign, exceeds \$1,500 in sum or value:

-- the name of the donor; - the address of the donor; - the amount of the donation or, in the case of aggregated donations, the total amount of the donations; - the date the donation was received or, in the case of aggregated donations, the date that each donation was received.

-NB: Section 103A Local Electoral Act 2001 defines "donation" as money or the equivalent of money or of goods or services or of a combination of those things used in the candidate's election campaign over \$300 in value.
-It excludes labour and goods and services that are provided free of charge reasonably valued at \$300 or less.

-NAME and ADDRESS of DONOR DESCRIPTION (include goods or services) DON IATION Date received Amount set out here if the donation is funded from contributions set out here in the donation is ranged norm contributions Total

-Set out the following details in respect of every anonymous electoral donation received that exceeds \$1,500:

-- the date the donation was received; - the amount of the donation; - the specific election campaign to which the donation was designated (see top of page); - the amount paid to the electoral officer and the date the payment was made.
+WHAKATĀNE District Council Kia Whakatāne au i ahau RETURN OF ELECTO (Under sec RAL DONATIONS AN I, a candidate for /hakatāne District Co ouncil at the election held on 11 October 2025, ma PART A: RETURN OF ELECTORAL D ke the following declaration: ONATIONS (inclusive of GST) I, make the following return of all electoral d lonations received by me that exceed \$1,50 00: donations made by or on behalf of the san case of aggregated donations, the total among the case of aggregated donations, the date ne donor for use in the same bunt of the donations; that each donation was recomposed or of goods or service e campaign, exceeds eived. es or of a combination NAME and ADDRESS of DONOR DESCRIPTION (include goods or service es) DON NATION Date received Amount set out here if the donation is funded from contribu utions Total Set out the following details in respect of events the date the donation was received; the amount of the donation; the specific election campaign to which the amount paid to the electoral officer NB: Section 103A Local Electoral Act 2001 defining n the donation was designated (see top of and the date the payment was made. page); o receives the donation